abdualrhman/uncertainty-quantification_for_deep_learning/README.md

     │
     ├── models             <- Trained and saved models, │
-    │
+    ├── .cached             <- cached results and logits from experiments │
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.